e271828e/Flight.jl/docs/src/index.md

     ],
     ```

     This should work well for most CPUs and use cases.
-If you run into issues, you should set the number of threads manually to cover your specific needs.
+If you run into issues, you can set the number of threads manually to cover your specific needs.

 ## Overview